thalsi/Learn-angualr-13/README.md

   ## 6.Template Syntax

   1. string interpolation
-	- dynamic string values into your HTML templates.
+	- String Interpolation is used to render dynamic data on the HTML template
 	- one-way data binding (From Component to the View Template).
 	- double curly braces {{propertyName}}